 Frequently Asked Questions

-LocationQ: Where will be the permanent location for Campus International High School and when will you be moving there?A: Campus International’s permanent Upper School location is the Cole Center at Cleveland State University (3100 Chester Ave.).
+LocationQ: Where is Campus International High School located?A: Campus International’s permanent Upper School location is the Cole Center at Cleveland State University (3100 Chester Ave.).
 This building formerly housed our K-4th grade students, who, together with our 5th-8th grade students, have moved to a new location at E. 22nd Street and Payne Ave (2160 Payne Ave).
 The Cole Center has undergone about $9.5 million in renovations (completed in December 2017) to become a high school tailored to the need of IB Learners in the 21st Century.
-Campus International High School officially moved back into the Cole Center on January 9th, 2018.

 Basic InformationQ: What are school hours?
 What is the school’s calendar?

-A: Upper school hours are 8:40 AM to 4:20 PM.
-Campus International runs on the traditional calendar with extended year, so in 2018-19, the first day of school is August 6th and the last day of school is May 29, 2019.
+A: Upper school hours are 8:35 AM to 3:35 PM.
+Campus International runs on the traditional calendar with extended year.
+The last day of student attendance for the 2022-23 school year will be June 12, 2023.